Xilinx/finn/docs/finn/command_line.rst

 The other output products are controlled by the `generate_outputs` field in the build configuration), and are detailed below.

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.ESTIMATE_REPORTS`
-produces a variety of reports to estimate resource usage and performance *without* running any synthesis.
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.ESTIMATE_REPORTS` produces a variety of reports to estimate resource usage and performance *without* running any synthesis.
 This can be useful for setting up the parallelization and other hardware configuration:

   * ``report/estimate_layer_cycles.json`` -- cycles per layer estimation from analytical model
   * ``report/estimate_layer_resources.json`` -- resources per layer estimation from analytical model
   * ``report/estimate_layer_config_alternatives.json`` -- resources per layer estimation from analytical model, including what other config alternatives would have yielded
   * ``report/estimate_network_performance.json`` -- whole-network performance estimation from analytical model

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.STITCHED_IP`:
-produces a stitched Vivado IP block design that can be integrated with other FPGA designs in Vivado IPI:
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.STITCHED_IP`: produces a stitched Vivado IP block design that can be integrated with other FPGA designs in Vivado IPI:

   * ``stitched_ip/finn_vivado_stitch_proj.xpr`` -- Vivado project (including Vivado IP Integrator block design) to generate the stitched IP
   * ``stitched_ip/ip`` -- exported Vivado IP for the stitched design

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.OOC_SYNTH`
-runs out-of-context synthesis for the stitched IP.
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.OOC_SYNTH` runs out-of-context synthesis for the stitched IP.
 This is useful for getting post-synthesis resource counts and achievable clock frequency without having to produce a full bitfile with DMA engines:
-:

   * ``report/ooc_synth_and_timing.json`` -- resources and achievable clock frequency from out-of-context synthesis

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.BITFILE` will run Vivado
-and/or Vitis to insert the FINN accelerator inside a shell, with DMA engines instantiated to move data to/from main memory:
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.BITFILE` will run Vivado and/or Vitis to insert the FINN accelerator inside a shell, with DMA engines instantiated to move data to/from main memory:

   * ``bitfile/finn-accel.(bit|xclbin)`` -- generated bitfile depending on platform
   * ``report/post_synth_resources.xml`` -- FPGA resource utilization after synthesis
   * ``report/post_route_timing.rpt`` -- post-route timing report

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.PYNQ_DRIVER`
-will generate a PYNQ Python driver that can be used to interface the generated
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.PYNQ_DRIVER` will generate a PYNQ Python driver that can be used to interface the generated accelerator:
-accelerator:

   * ``driver/driver.py`` -- Python driver that can be used on PYNQ on Zynq or Alveo platforms to launch the accelerator

-* :py:mod:`finn.util.build_dataflow.DataflowOutputType.DEPLOYMENT_PACKAGE`:
+* :py:mod:`finn.builder.build_dataflow.DataflowOutputType.DEPLOYMENT_PACKAGE`:

   * ``deploy/`` -- deployment package folder with a bitfile and driver, ready to be copied to target hardware platform